10 Best Spinning Reels for Bass Fishing

 Its Hagane body is twice as strong as the previous Stradic model, thanks to advances in material and process technology.
 The new Hagane body is made using Shimano’s cold forging process, an advanced casting technology that creates a denser, stronger, and more rigid metal delivering a stronger body build than what was previously possible.

-With all this power you would assume that the reel would be incredibly heavy, but surprisingly the starting weight is only 6.5 ounces.
+With all this power you would assume that the reel would be incredibly heavy, but the weight for the 2500 is only 7.9 ounces.

 The Stradic FL features Shimano’s SilentDrive and Dyna-Balance technologies delivering excellent noise and vibration reduction during both the cast and retrieval process.
 Making this an incredibly smooth reel to use.